Glitch in the Matrix: A Large Scale Benchmark for Content Driven Audio-Visual Forgery Detection and Localization: Conclusion

 \section{Conclusion}

-This work introduces and investigates a novel problem related to content-driven deepfake generation and detection.
-To this end, we propose a new dataset in which the audio and visual are modified at specific locations based on the change in sentiment of the content.
-We also propose a new method for temporal forgery localization in such partially modified videos.
-The experiments conducted show that our method achieves better performance than previous relevant state-of-the-art methods.
+In this paper, we introduce and investigate content-driven multimodal deepfake generation, detection, and localization.
+We introduce a new dataset where both the audio and visual modalities are modified at strategic locations.
+Additionally, we propose a new method for temporal forgery localization.
+Through extensive experiments, we demonstrate that our method outperforms existing state-of-the-art techniques.

-\textbf{Ethical Concerns.} The proposed dataset potentially might have a negative social impact.
-Since the individuals in the dataset are celebrities, the content in the dataset may be used for unethical purposes such as spreading fake rumours.
-Also, the dataset generation pipeline can be used to create fake videos.
-To encounter the potential negative impact of our work, we prepared a license for public usage of the dataset and proposed the temporal forgery localization method.
+The proposed dataset, \datasetabbr{}, may raise ethical concerns due to its potential negative social impact.
+Given that the dataset contains facial videos of celebrities, there could be a risk of its misuse for unethical purposes.
+Moreover, the dataset generation pipeline itself can be used to generate fake videos.
+To confront the potential negative impact of our work, we have taken several measures.
+Most importantly, we have prepared an end-user license agreement as a preventive measure.
+Similarly, users need to agree on terms and conditions to use the proposed temporal forgery localization method \newmodelabbr{}.

-\textbf{Limitations.} This work has some limitations: 1) The audio reenactment method used in the dataset does not always generate the reference style, 2) The resolution of the dataset is constrained on the basis of source videos and 3) The high score of the classification results indicates the necessity of improving the visual reenactment method.
+This work has some limitations: 1) The audio reenactment method employed for dataset creation does not consistently generate the desired reference style, 2) The resolution of the dataset is limited by the source videos, and 3) The high classification scores obtained indicate the need for further improvement in the visual reenactment method.

-\textbf{Future Work.} Major improvement in the future will be extending the generation pipeline to include word tokens insertion, substitution and deletion and converting statements into questions.
+Major improvement in the future will be extending the generation pipeline to include word tokens insertion, substitution and deletion and converting statements into questions.